-Variants provide you a way to design one model for many systems.
+Variants allow you to design one model for many systems.

 You can rapidly prototype design possibilities as variants without having to comment out sections of your model.

-Variants help you develop modular design platforms that facilitate reuse and customization.
+Variants help you develop modular design platforms for reuse and customization.
 This approach improves workflow speed by reducing complexity.

-If a model component has several alternative configurations, you can efficiently explore these varying alternatives without altering the fixed, unvarying components.
+If a model component has several alternative configurations, you can explore the alternatives without altering the fixed components.

 You can use different variant configurations for simulation or code generation from the same model.

-You can simulate every design possibility in a combinatorial fashion for a given test suite.
+You can simulate every design possibility for a given test suite.

 If you are working with large-scale designs, you can distribute the process of testing these designs on a cluster of multicore computers.
-Alternatively, you can map different test suites to design alternatives for efficiently managing design-specific tests.
+Alternatively, you can map different test suites to design alternatives for efficient management of design-specific tests.

-You can generate a reduced model with a subset of configuration from a master model with many variants.
+You can generate a reduced model for a subset of variant configurations from a model with many variants.